Bondage positions and methods: Hogtie bondage

 Hogtie bondage requires all four limbs to be tied together behind the back.
 It typically involves connecting a person's wrists and ankles behind the back using some form of physical restraints such as rope or cuffs, but may in some BDSM contexts also refer to the binding of arms and legs behind the back.
 The binding may be loose with the ankles and wrists some distance apart, or more stringent with all four bound together even with the wrists and ankles crossing and being cinched to the knee or shoulder harness.

 A classic western hogtie would be made more stringent by binding together the elbows and binding together the knees.

 A variation of the hogtie involves tying bound wrists to frogtied legs, providing the dominant easier access to the submissive's crotch for sexual play.

 Safety

 The hogtie position places pressure on the abdomen of the tied person, which may create difficulty in breathing known as postural asphyxia.
 Care should be taken to ensure the person being bound can breathe easily throughout all stages of play.
 This is particularly important if gags, collars or rope are used to create a more stringent tie.

 Crab tie

-The submissive's wrists are tied to the ankles, and the elbows attached to the knees.
+The wrists are tied to the ankles, and the elbows attached to the knees.
 It is restrictive, allowing only the opening and closing of the legs and some rolling.